james-t-larson/neutral-times-api/taskell.md

     * [x] Remove published at from the tests
 - Write tests for open ai generation service
 - Should generate articles at noon and midnight
+- Make sure that news api tests still work
+- Add something so that it get politcial news in the news api integration
+- Should write 5 articles
+- Update README with postgres start info